Over the last few decades, financial crime has hit the roof.

 - Record Fine: A Fenergo study revealed that U.S. regulators issued nearly 50 fines in 2024, with North America responsible for a whopping 95% of the $4.6 billion in global financial penalties.

-- Fintech Demand: A survey by Signicat found that 68% of people gave up on the digital onboarding process for a banking product in 2022, an increase from 63% in 2020.
+- Fintech Demand: A Signicat survey found that 68% of consumers abandoned the digital onboarding process for a banking product in 2022, up from 63% in 2020.

 Key Components of KYC